ejwillemse/BAN313Assignments/chapter1.md

 ## Confidence interval for proportions

 Calculate a 97% confidence interval for the true proportion of _burgers_ that will be upgraded to a combo-meal.

+Results for the pilot can be found in the `comboUpgradeJan17` data-frame.

 *** =instructions